 Foundation underpinning typically refers to transferring the foundation load of an existing structure deeper into the ground to a depth below the elevation of adjacent new construction.

 The underpinning technique(s) employed will depend upon access, clearance between existing structure and planned structure, overhead clearance, existing foundation estimated load, construction material type and condition, soil conditions anticipated, and the maximum allowable movement of the structure to be underpinned.

-Micropiles are used extend load of existing foundation below elevation of planned construction.
+Micropiles are used to extend the load of an existing foundation below the elevation of planned construction.
 Micropiles are drilled adjacent to the existing foundation to a depth below the new construction and are attached to the existing foundation.
-If the existing foundation is a strip footing or spread footing that is wide enough micropiles can be drilled through core holes that penetrate the existing foundation.
+If the existing foundation is a strip footing or spread footing that is wide enough, micropiles can be drilled through core holes that penetrate the existing foundation.
 Micropiles can be ‘pre-compressed’ once attached to the foundation.
 Pre-compression can significantly reduce the amount of anticipated settlement by mobilizing inelastic strain due to load transfer of the system and to mobilize elastic strain of the pile and is performed prior to excavating below the footing.

-Soil nails and shotcrete (or other anchor and earth retention systems retain the soil beneath the existing foundation once the micropiles (or other deep foundation system) are in place.
+Soil nails and shotcrete (or other anchor and earth retention systems) retain the soil beneath the existing foundation once the micropiles (or other deep foundation system) are in place.

-Hand-dug underpinning piers are large as 5 ft long by 3 ft wide.
+Hand-dug underpinning piers are as large as 5 ft long by 3 ft wide.
 Hand dug pits beneath the foundation are dug and lined with wood lagging to temporarily retain the soil.
 Once the underpinning pit is dug below the planned structure concrete is then poured into the pit.
 Load transfer between the existing foundation and underpinning pier is achieved by placing dry packing between the bottom of existing foundation and the top of the concrete pier once poured and cured.

 Needle beams are used when eccentric loads cannot be resolved with micropile only on the exterior foundation wall.
 Needle beams are structural steel elements oriented perpendicular to and placed beneath the existing foundation so that the ends of the needle beam extend beyond the interior and exterior wall face The needle beam straddles and is attached to the micropiles at each end.
-Small access drilling equipment is used to drill micropiles on the interior of the existing structured.
+Small access drilling equipment is used to drill micropiles on the interior of the existing structure.

 Sister walls are foundation walls that are constructed with rebar doweled into the existing foundation wall and covered with shotcrete.
 Sister walls are installed as a means to augment masonry or stone walls that lack the shear and bending strength of reinforced concrete walls.
 Micropiles are then attached to the sister wall.